raspberrypilearning/cd-dice-roller/en/step_2.md

     var diceMat = document.getElementById("diceMat");
 ```

 This line of code will search our HTML `document` and look for the `element` with the id `diceMat`.
-Then it will store that element in the `variable` called diceMat.
+Then, it will store that element in the `variable` called diceMat.

 [[[generic-javascript-create-variable]]]

 --- /task ---

-Next you need a `function` that will simulate a die roll.
+Next, you need a `function` that will simulate a die roll.
 I have provided the function `dieRoll()` but I have left it blank so that you can fill it in.

 --- task ---